New Volunteer Training

 I believe Teen Court provides a tremendous positive impact for all the youth that are involved.
 This program is doing great things for the community and our youth.”

 Ray has volunteered with Teen Court since 2011.
-He practices family law at Bamberger Foreman Oswald & Hahn and is an active volunteer with the Volunteer Lawyer Program.
-He lives in Evansville with his wife, Trisha, an attorney who also volunteers with Teen Court, and their daughter.
+He practices family law at Stoll Keenon Ogden and is an active volunteer with the Volunteer Lawyer Program.
+He lives in Evansville with his wife, Trisha, an attorney who also volunteers with Teen Court, and their children.

 812-421-0030 ext.
 17